jpommerening/grunt-run-task/README.md

 #### Properties
 - name `String` The name of the task.
 - multi `Boolean` Whether this is a multi-task.
-- target `String` If the task is a multi-task, this is the target name it was started with.
+- init `Boolean` Whether this is a init-task
-- args `Array` Any arguments that were passed when running the task.
+- target `String` If the task is a multi-task, this is the target name it was created with.
-- data `Object` The configuration data for this task.
+- args `Array` Any arguments that were passed when creating the task.
-- files `Array` The files that were configured for this task.
+- files `Array` The destination files that this task (might have) created.

 #### task.run([arguments...], [done])
 Run the task with the given arguments.
 If the last argument is a function,